dotnet/AspNetCore.Docs/aspnet/web-forms/overview/getting-started/getting-started-with-aspnet-45-web-forms/introduction-and-overview.md

 ## Introduction

 This tutorial series guides you through creating an ASP.NET Web Forms application using Visual Studio 2017 and ASP.NET 4.5.
-You will create an application named **Wingtip Toys** - a simplified storefront web site selling items online.
-New ASP.NET 4.5 features are highlighted.
+You'll create an application named **Wingtip Toys** - a simplified storefront web site selling items online.
+During the series, new ASP.NET 4.5 features are highlighted.

 Comments are welcome, and every effort is made to make updates based on your suggestions.

 ### Target audience

-The target audience for this tutorial series is developers new to ASP.NET Web Forms.
+Developers new to ASP.NET Web Forms are the target audience for this tutorial series.

 You should have some familiarity in the following areas: